Harper County, Kansas

-Harper County (county code HP) is a county located in the U.S. state of Kansas.
+Harper County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Anthony.
 As of the 2020 census, the county population was 5,485.
-Its county seat and most populous city is Anthony.
-The county was named for Sergeant Marion Harper of the 2nd Kansas Cavalry, who died of wounds suffered near Waldron, Arkansas, in December 1863.
+The county was named for Sergeant Marion Harper of the 2nd Kansas Cavalry, who died in battle during the Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Harper County was established.

 The original organization of Harper County was one of the largest frauds in county government.
 In 1873, a group of three men organized Harper County, designating the then fictitious city of "Bluff City" as the county seat.
 The petition for organization used several names out of a Cincinnati city directory to represent as residents of Harper County.
 In 1874, the state attorney general investigated, and found not a single resident of the county.
 The "founders" of the county had sold $40,000 worth of bonds.

 Harper County was settled starting in 1877, and the county was organized for a second time in 1878 by the Glenn and Robinson families.
 Since Bluff City could not be shown to have existed, Anthony was designated as the temporary county seat.
 In an election in 1879, Anthony won as county seat even though 2,960 votes were cast in a county with 800 legal voters.